-Until 2011, I lead a busy, happy, life as a wife and mother of two teenagers, working full-time as a judge.
-I was fully independent, fit, healthy and training for the London Marathon.
-And then on the 8th September 2011, in an instant my life was changed forever.
+Until 2011, I led a busy, happy life as a mum of two teenagers, working full-time as a Judge.
+Fit and healthy, I was training for the London Marathon when on the 8th September 2011, in an instant, my life was changed forever.
 I collapsed with a subarachnoid haemorrhage, after a giant aneurysm ruptured.

-We learn so much from each other.
-So be brave, give it a go, help set up a group or attend one – it could be the best thing you’ll ever do post- diagnosis, you’ll always get more out of it than you put in!
+We learn so much from each other – so be brave, give it a go, set up a group or attend one – it could be the best thing you’ll ever do post- diagnosis, you’ll always get more out of it than you put in!